---

 By default, these routes are protected so that they can only be accessed by you and the members of your Vercel Team.

-By appending /_logs to a Deployment URL or Custom Domain in your web browser, you will be able to see a real-time stream of logs from your deployment build processes by clicking on the Building accordion and Serverless Function invocations by clicking on the Functions tab.
+By appending `/_logs` to a Deployment URL or [Custom Domain](/docs/domains/add-a-domain) in your web browser, you can see a real-time stream of logs from your deployment build processes by clicking on the **Build Logs** accordion.